ALWAYS HOPE FOR A BETTER FUTURE!

 Taiwan to launch HIV Testing Day on June 27.

-President Barack Obama Weekly Address June 27th, 2009 (Video/Transcript)
+Prepared Remarks of President Barack Obama Weekly Address The White House June 27, 2009

 Yesterday, the House of Representatives passed a historic piece of legislation that will open the door to a clean energy economy and a better future for America.